 A real “out of the beaten tracks” expedition for passionate travelers and Sahara lovers.
 Desert crossing, genuine encounters with nomadic tribes as the mythical Reguibat, stone citadels, prehistoric rock art sites, unexpected navigation on emerald lagunes between ocean and dunes… A balanced mix of adventure and cultural discoveries as the Hispano-Moresque architecture, one of the refrains of this Saharan expedition that starts and ends by the ocean.

-The itinerary is the result of ten years of research, both bibliographical and in the field; scouting, contacts with nomads, and local tribes, and encounters with former fighters, allow us to share with our travelers the most interesting spots of this large region dense of history, linking prehistoric times with contemporary era.
+The itinerary is the result of a ten-years research, both in the field and bibliographical.
+Scouting, contacts with Saharawi tribes, encounters with former fighters, allow us to share with our travelers the most interesting spots of this wide region dense of history, linking prehistoric times with contemporary era.

 Day 1 – AGADIR

 Arrival to Agadir, a city on the shore of the Atlantic Ocean in the southern part of Morocco.
-Transfer and overnight at the comfortable Atlas Amadil Beach Hotel.
+Transfer and overnight at the Hotel.
 Four stars Beach Resort facing the gulf, or an equivalent hotel.

 Day 2 – SIDI IFNI, A HISPANO-MORESQUE CITTADEL

 Agadir is a Berber and cosmopolitan town with Phoenician origins.
-From 1140 BC and thanks to its geographical position with a large beach protected by a gulf and to its mild climate, it has also been inhabited by Carthaginians, Portuguese, Dutch, Sephardi Jews, and finally, by the French.
+From 1140 BC BC to our days has been permanently inhabited, thanks to its geographical position with a large beach protected by a gulf and to its mild climate, it has also been inhabited by Carthaginians, Portuguese, Dutch, Sephardi Jews, and finally, by the French.
 The town was destroyed by two earthquakes in 1731 and 1960 and has always been rebuilt.
 Today is a known tourist destination.
 The market of Agadir surrounded by decorated walls, Souk El Had, is one of the largest in Morocco with more than six thousand merchants offering nearly any product and handicraft from the country.
 The traders are not pushy, making the visit even more enjoyable.

-Sidi Ifni probably dates back to 1476 and was a Spanish enclave until 1969.
+Sidi Ifni dates back to 1476 and was a Spanish enclave until 1969.
 The still inhabited Hispano-Moresque citadel dominates the ocean from a rocky hill; the large alleys and the round plaza have a unique “out of time” atmosphere.
-Dinner and overnight at Safa Hotel, self-contained air-conditioned rooms.

 Day 3 – CAMEL MARKET